FladChris/FladChris/README.md

 ### 🔧 About Me
 > Writing code, copying ancient code, and praying to the Omnissiah – my daily ritual.
-> Do I understand the code?
-Maybe.
 > May the Machine Spirit be merciful to it.
 > *For the Emperor.*